isomerpages/astar-nrp/pages/contact-us.md

     content:
     - email: ask_nrp@hq.a-star.edu.sg
   - title: Feedback
-    - other: Any feedback for us?
+    content: Any feedback for us?
 We would love to hear what you have to say!
 ---
-##Feedback
+## Feedback